openshift-pipelines/pipelines-as-code/docs/content/docs/guide/statuses.md

 pipeline.
 If any step fails, a small portion of the log from that step will also be included in the output.

+In case an error is encountered while creating the `PipelineRun` on the cluster, the error message reported by the Pipeline Controller will be conveyed to the GitHub user interface.
+This facilitates the user to swiftly identify and troubleshoot the issue, without having to navigate to the underlying infrastructure.

+Any other error that may arise during the execution of the pipeline will also be reported to the GitHub user interface.
+However, if there was no match for the namespace, the error will be logged in the Pipeline as Code Controller's logs.

 ## Statuses for other providers (Webhook based)

-When the webhook event is a pull request, the event will be added as a comment to the pull or merge request.
-However, for push events, it is not possible to display the status of the PipelineRun since there is no specific location to show it.
-In such cases, you can use other methods as listed below.
+If the webhook event pertains to a pull request, it will be included as a comment to the corresponding pull or merge request.
+However, when it comes to push events, it is not feasible to exhibit the status of the PipelineRun as there is no dedicated space to showcase it.
+In such scenarios, you can employ alternate methods as enumerated below.

 ## Log Snippet when reporting error